 The nearest competitor (Microsoft) held just 8.7% of the IAAS market proving that AWS is the clear market leader in IAAS cloud computing.
 Learning the core concepts needed to work with the AWS platform will guarantee that you have the skills to work with the most widely used platform in cloud adoption.

-With the constant year over year growth, we are seeing in the cloud industry, many will need to learn the AWS technology just to keep up with the changes in the industry and stay relevant in their jobs.
+With the constant year over year growth, we are seeing in the cloud industry, many will need to learn the AWS technology just to keep up with the changes in the industry and stay relevant in their jobs (also consider checking out this career guide for cloud computing jobs).
 Getting certified now keeps you ahead of the pack in a fast-growing market that is only going to get bigger.

 Amongst current information technology certifications, AWS certifications rank high on the list of the highest paying certifications.
 According to one ranking of the most popular certifications in the IT industry, the AWS Certified Developer - Associate ranks number 4 on the list of the highest paying certifications.
 This certification yields certified developers an average salary of $114,148 per year.